 Springtime in the mountains isn’t like your traditional spring.
 It’s a time of massive change, where the mountains go from buried under feet of snow to mud to green.
 Spring is a time of transition, a time we call “mud season.”
 There’s not enough snow to ski/snowboard, but there’s also too much snow to really hike or get outdoors.
 Depending on elevation, this time of year is typically May-June in the high mountains, and we would generally recommend waiting until late June for a visit.

 Best Time of Day to Hike in Colorado

-Rain falls almost every day in the summer, and therefore you should always have some type of rain protection, such as a rain jacket and water resistant clothing.
-Afternoon thunderstorms are frequent as well, and are often electrical.
-Lightning is a real danger in the afternoon.
+Rain falls almost every day in the summer, and therefore you should always have some type of rain protection, such as a rain jacket and quick drying clothing.
+Afternoon thunderstorms are frequent as well, and are often electrical – lightning is a real danger in the afternoon.
 For high elevation hikes, you should be back below tree line by noon or soon after, as this is the best way to protect yourself against getting stuck outside in an unsafe environment.
 For longer hikes, such as 14ers, this could mean starting in the early morning hours, sometimes even before sunlight.